-- Due to the generosity of Interact for Health, we are able to bring CARE to 7 area elementary schools for two academic school years.
-In addition to supporting the program over two-years, funding supported the training for three local CARE facilitators, which included attending a five-day training at the Garrison Institute and facilitator evaluations.
+- Because of the generosity of Interact for Health, we are able to bring CARE to 7 area elementary schools for two academic school years.
+In addition to supporting the program during these two years, funding supported the training for three local CARE facilitators, which included attending a five-day training at the Garrison Institute and facilitator evaluations.

 - Helps teachers develop skills to manage all the demands of teaching and rediscover the joys of teaching.

 - Introduces basic mindfulness activities, such as short periods of silent reflection, and progresses to activities that demonstrate how to bring mindfulness to challenging situations.

 - Through these activities, teachers learn to bring greater calm, mindfulness, and awareness in the classroom to enhance their relationships with their students, their classroom management, and curricular implementation.